prodbyaj1/MIGI-CSGO-MWII/README.md

-I'm not working with ChrystaL anymore as he is a fucking retard who doesn't deserve anything good in life.
+I'm not working with ChrystaL, waste of oxygen.